GM High Feature engine: LY7

 The 3564 cc LY7 engine was developed primarily by Holden and introduced in the 2004 Holden VZ Commodore and 2004 Cadillac CTS sedan.
-It has a 10.2:1 compression ratio, Sequential multi-port fuel injection, and a bore and stroke of 94x85.6 mm.
+It has a 10.2:1 compression ratio, sequential multi-port fuel injection, and a bore and stroke of 94x85.6 mm.
 Lower-powered versions only have variable cam phasing on the inlet cam (LE0).
 Selected models also include variable exhaust.
 The engine weighs 370 lb as installed.

-This engine is produced in several locations: St. Catharines (Ontario), Flint Engine South (Michigan), Melbourne (Australia), Ramos Arizpe (Mexico), and Sagara (Japan) by Suzuki.
+This engine was produced in several locations: St. Catharines (Ontario), Flint Engine South (Michigan), Melbourne (Australia), Ramos Arizpe (Mexico), and Sagara (Japan) by Suzuki.

 Suzuki's engine designation is N36A.

 The dual-fuel 235 hp LW2 version was able to run on petrol and autogas.
 The LW2 engine was based on the low-output LE0 V6.
 It featured a factory-fitted dual-fuel system developed by IMPCO, different valves, and hardened titanium valve seats.
 This motor was available exclusively in Holden vehicles from 2005–2012.